 SoFi Checking and Savings offers customers the chance to earn a competitive APY on their savings deposits (and on checking deposits, too).
 To qualify, all you need to do is set up recurring monthly direct deposits of your paycheck or benefits provider via ACH deposit.
 Many bank accounts require a minimum balance or deposit to unlock higher APY yields, yet SoFi offers the same high APY regardless of how much money is deposited into your account each month.
 Considering most traditional checking accounts don’t aren’t even interest-bearing, this is a serious perk.

-CIT Bank Savings Connect
+CIT Bank Savings Connect Account

-CIT Bank’s Savings Connect offers customers the chance to earn 4.60% APY on their balances, which is well above the national average, and competitive with many of the best high-yield savings accounts on the market.
+CIT Bank’s Savings Connect offers customers the chance to earn 4.65% APY on their balances, which is well above the national average, and competitive with many of the best high-yield savings accounts on the market.

 While many high-yield savings accounts – including some of CIT’s other savings accounts – require customers to complete certain transactions in order to earn the maximum interest rates available, CIT’s Savings Connect account offers its highest rate to all balances, which is a serious plus.

-UFB Direct Premier Savings Account
+UFB Direct Secure Savings Account

 With this account, you get many features typical to online savings accounts, such as access to a mobile app, as well as some more unusual perks, like an ATM card.
 On top of that, there are no monthly maintenance fees and no minimum balance to open your account.

 UFB Direct’s banking services are provided through a partnership with Axos Bank.
 UFB Savings customers have the ability to access their accounts online, through the UFB Direct mobile app or via the included ATM debit card.
-If you’d prefer, you also have the option to initiate transactions over the phone or in-person.
+If you’d prefer, you also have the option to initiate transactions over the phone or in person.

-Nationwide Business Premium Savings
+Business Premium Savings Account

-Business Premium Savings bonus of $210: You must be approved for your new Business Savings account and fund it within 60 days of account opening.
-A cash bonus of up to $210 can be earned in the following manner during the first four (4) statement cycles.
-A statement cycle is a calendar month consisting of the days your account was open during that month. $70 will be earned for each statement cycle during which the average daily balance in your Business Premium Savings account must be at minimum $20,000 or greater.
-A maximum of three (3) payouts can be earned during the first four (4) statement cycles, and the incentive will be deposited into your Business Premium Savings account within 10 business days following the end of the statement cycle in which the balance requirement was met.
-Your Business Premium Savings account must be open and in good standing at the time the bonus is paid to be eligible to receive the bonus and your Business Premium Savings account must remain open for 120 days or an early closure fee of up to $210 may apply.
+Business Premium Savings bonus of up to $375 You must be approved for your new Business Premium Savings account and fund it within 30 days of account opening.
+A incentive of up to $375 can be earned during the first four (4) statement cycles.
+A statement cycle is a calendar month consisting of at least one day your account was open during that month. $75 will be earned for each statement cycle during which the average daily balance in your Business Premium Savings account is between $30,000 and $74,999.99. $125 will be earned for each statement cycle during which the average daily balance in your Business Premium Savings account is a minimum of $75,000 or greater.
+You can earn a maximum of three (3) payouts during the four (4) statement cycles, and the incentive will be deposited into your Business Premium Savings account within 10 business days following the end of the statement cycle in which the balance requirement was met.
+Your Business Premium Savings account must remain open and in good standing at the time the incentive is paid to be eligible.
+Furthermore, your Business Premium Savings account must remain open for 120 days, or an early closure fee of up to $375 may apply.

-Key Features to Look For in a Savings Account
+Key Features to Look for in a Savings Account